 What is the GMS & IMMS HL7 Specification?

-The GMS & IMMS HL7 Specification defines the messaging and communication standards for the electronic transfer of claims information between providers and Sector Services.
+The GMS & IMMS HL7 Specification defines the messaging and communication standards for the electronic transfer of claims information between providers and Sector Operations.
 It defines the format of the electronic file.

 What is a PMS vendor?

 A PMS vendor is a company that supplies practice management software.
 Errors relating to the format of the claim file may need to be referred back to the PMS vendor.